DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ```

-## Preparing the cube
+## Preparing the cube data

-Note that the cube data is arranged differently compared to previous tutoruial - we don’t need vertex and index buffers,
+Note that the cube data is arranged differently compared to previous tutoruials - we don’t need vertex and index buffers,
 the mesh shader will read the data from the shader resource directly.
 We keep all data in a constant buffer because we only have one small mesh.
 However, a real application
 should use a structured or an unordered access buffer.